Edd Mann Developer

 Database Migrations with CodeIgniter

 I first became aware of database migrations a few years ago when I was exploring the world of Rails.
-However, it has not been to recently, with a gentle nudge from SE-Radio (Episode 186) and a large web application build that they have re-entered my development lifecycle.
-As a result of current events I for one do not wish them to leave any time soon.
+However, I have only recently used them again, prompted by a gentle nudge from SE-Radio (Episode 186) and a large web application build which re-introduced them into my development lifecycle.
+Due to current events, I, for one, do not wish to see them go any time soon.

 DNSMasq, your local development DNS

 Setting up a single-user web development environment is easy.
-One-click (OS)AMP installers do all the work and internal domains are all stored in one easy to reach host file.
-However, expanding this to a multi-user development team, all of which needing access to the same resources, is a whole different beast.
-On-top of this, they may require access from multiple devices, some of which may not include a host file, such as a mobile phone.
+One-click (OS)AMP installers do all the work and store internal domains in an easily accessible host file.
+However, expanding this to a multi-user development team, all of whom need access to the same resources, is a completely different challenge.
+Moreover, they may require access from multiple devices, some of which do not have a host file, such as mobile phones.

 IE6, IE7 & IE8, meet VMWare Fusion